BWMosher/coronavirus-data/variants/Readme.md

 # BWMosher's note

 - Hi so I'm gonna just plop mine on top of the readme provided by the city
-- There's a human-readable data file called variant-epi-data-readable.csv
+- There's a human-readable data file called `variant-epi-data-readable.csv`
-	- It has the dates and percentages sequenced (from cases-sequenced.csv)
+	- It has the dates and percentages sequenced (from `cases-sequenced.csv`)
 	- I didn't do anything else to it, data the same as the city.
-- There's a folder called visualization/ with my files in there
+- There's a folder called `visualization/` with my files in there
-	- visualization/all-weeks-plotted.p is gnuplot code.
+	- `visualization/all-weeks-plotted.p` is gnuplot code.
 It's free software.
-	- visualization/all-weeks-plotted.png is the resulting image
+	- `visualization/all-weeks-plotted.png` is the resulting image

+---

 # variants/